maristie/maristie.github.io/_posts/2017-06-28-Prepare-Website-for-HTTPS.md

 ---
-title: Prepare website for HTTPS
+title: Prepare Website for HTTPS
+tags: [IT, HTTPS]
+redirect_from:
+    - /blog/prepare-for-https/
 ---

 [Let's Encrypt](https://letsencrypt.org/) is a famous free SSL certificate provider.
 Now take this as an example to build up HTTPS on your website.